shijiansu/ntu-claims-approval-system/README.md

 The first version is with the JSP/Servlet/EJB/JPA, but later on, update the technologies to JSP/Strut2/Hibernate to decouple from JavaEE application server.

-## Features
+# Features

-It provides below 4 majar features,
+It provides below 4 major features,

-- typical security handling, e.g. sign in, sign out, remember me
+- Typical security handling, e.g. sign in, sign out, remember me
-- administration - CURD for user management and department management
+- Administration - CURD for user management and department management
-- submit claim form, with 1 level or 2 level approval process by department manager and finacial department
+- Submit claim form, with 1 level or 2 level approval process by department manager and financial department
-- reporting, with 2 reports plus simple and complex report formats, as well as report downloading
+- Reporting, with 2 reports plus simple and complex report formats, as well as report downloading

-## Tech Stack
+# Tech Stack

 - Web
   - jQuery v1.11.0 / jQuery UI / jquery.validate